RobertGoochUK/milk/README.md

 When the output format is “careconnect-medication-1” returns dm+d information for the given concept that is supported by that CareConnect profiled resource.

-## Function: getTextFromDose
+## Function: getDosageText

 Return a suitable string to use as the Dosage.text from the structured content within the Dosage structure.

 ### Input parameters

-Populated Dosage structure in either XML or json format.
+Populated FHIR Dosage structure or dosage within a CareConnect medication related profiled resource, e.g. CareConnect-MedicationRequest-1 in XML format.

 ### Output

-A string value that the requesting system can use to populate the Dosage.text element to complete the FHIR medication resource.
+A string value that the requesting system can use to populate the .text element to complete the FHIR medication resource.

 ## Function: getPatientTextFromDose